-- Quality Officer (from the Registry) \\
+- Quality Officer (from the Registry)

 - Secretary

 - Co-optees (as required by the Board)

-- The external examiner should be selected from the list of appointees for the Progression and Finalist Board.
+• The external examiner should be selected from the list of appointees for the Progression and Finalist Board.
 If all are unavailable, the most relevant external examiner should be invited.

-(Total attendance: numbers will vary dependent on the number of subject area Heads of School or their equivalent\, Module Leaders \ and external examiners \ required).
+(Total attendance: numbers will vary dependent on the number of subject area Director(s) of Content or their equivalent, Module Leaders and external examiners required).